FEATURES

 Day rate: $20/per person

-Sorry but we are unable to take reservations.
 There are approx. 100 hook-up sites, and the majority of campers are in tents.
+Sorry but we are unable to take reservations for campsites.
 Come early to assure your hook-up.
 No running generators allowed.

-You're welcome to arrive earlier in the week but you must pay at the park office for camping: $22 plus tax per night for each site.
+You're welcome to arrive earlier in the week but you must pay at the park office for camping: $25 plus tax per night for each tent site, $35 for hook-up sites.
 Festival staff will come around to collect your festival camping and admission fee on Friday morning.
 We will gladly accept a donation to the festival effort too.

 Volunteers needed in exchange for admission and camping.
 Please email request to fincastlegil@gmail.com